Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Operational (;/%) Precedences
 ;

-; This is editorial (i.e., ignored).
+; This sentence is editorial (i.e., ignored).

-% This is translated to Prolog.
+% This sentence is translated to Prolog.

-This-is-translated-to-Lisp.
+This-sentence-is-translated-to-Lisp.

-This-is-translated-to-Lisp. ; This is editorial.
+This-sentence-is-translated-to-Lisp. ; This sentence is editorial.

-; This is editorial.
-This-is-editorial.
+; This sentence is editorial.
+This-sentence-is-editorial.

-This-is-translated-to-Lisp. ; This is editorial.
-This-is-editorial.
+This-sentence-is-translated-to-Lisp. ; This sentence is editorial.
+This-sentence-is-editorial.

-% This is translated to Prolog. ; This is editorial.
+% This sentence is translated to Prolog. ; This sentence is editorial.

-% This is translated to Prolog. ; This is editorial. % This is editorial.
+% This sentence is translated to Prolog. ; This sentence is editorial. % This sentence is editorial.

-% This is translated to Prolog. ; This is editorial.
-This-is-editorial.
+% This sentence is translated to Prolog. ; This sentence is editorial.
+This-sentence-is-editorial.

-This-is-translated-to-Lisp. % This is translated to Prolog. ; This is editorial.
+This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is editorial.

-This-is-translated-to-Lisp. ; This is editorial. % This is editorial.
+This-sentence-is-translated-to-Lisp. ; This sentence is editorial. % This sentence is editorial.

-This is an experimental short-form Macro syntax.
+This sentence is an experimental short-form Macro syntax.

 ;
 ; "Hello, World!", Defined